Promises of Continuity: G2-Dyads

 Function in applying determination: To provide continuing effort—despite difficulties and setbacks.

-Persevering is constituted by confidently trying-g1 with unequivocal beliefs-g2 related the effort.
+Persevering is constituted by confidently trying-g1 with unequivocal beliefs-g2 related to the effort.

 Base is found in confidently trying.
-If there is a failure, then trying must occur with a different approach, indeed there is no limit to the different tacks that may be taken because once a limit is hit, confidence goes and perseverance stops.
+If there is a failure, then trying must occur with a different approach.
+There is no limit to the different tacks that may be taken because once a limit is hit, confidence goes and perseverance stops.

 ClosedMore